immunefi-team/Bounty_Boosts/Alchemix/31494 - [SC - High] Alchemix  The first epochs ALCX emissions of vo....md

 # Alchemix : The first epoch's ALCX emissions of voter contract will be stuck forever.

-Submitted on Mon May 20 2024 07:23:00 GMT-0400 (Atlantic Standard Time) by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 13:23:00 UTC by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31494